bitrix24/b24restdocs/api-reference/lists/sections/lists-section-delete.md

 >
 > Who can execute the method: any user

-The method `lists.section.delete` removes a section from the list.
-If the section is successfully created, the response is `true`, otherwise *Exception*.
+The method `lists.section.delete` removes a list section.
+On successful deletion, the response is `true`, otherwise *Exception*.

 ## Parameters